 Let’s say you invest $10,000 today and don’t touch it for 40 years.
 On average, if your return per year is 8 percent, then in 40 years you would have amassed over $217,000.
 But if you waited 10 years to start investing and put in $20,000—twice as much money—at the end of those 10 years, with the same annual return rate, you’d only have earned just over $200,000.

-Whatever your situation might be, saving and investing money today is better than waiting until tomorrow.
-Start now.
+Stop procrastinating–saving and investing your money today is better than waiting until tomorrow.

-The best way to protect yourself from yourself is to automate your savings.
-That means setting up recurring transfers on a regular basis from your checking account to your savings and investment accounts.
-You can also establish automatic deductions from your paycheck to your employer-sponsored retirement plan.
-This way, you force yourself to avoid bad money habits and save what you would likely otherwise spend.
-If you haven’t already, set aside 15 minutes on your calendar to do it.
-Not later; now.
-Your rich future self will thank you.
+The best way to ensure future financial security is to automate your savings by setting up regular recurring transfers from your checking account into a savings or investment account.
+You could also set aside automatic deductions from each paycheck which go directly into an employer-sponsored retirement plan.
+This will help you break any bad money habits and save what you would likely otherwise spend.
+So, put 15 minutes on your calendar right now to do it!
+Your rich future self will thank you for it later.

-This is especially true if you’re starting to save later in life and need to play catch-up.
-You might worry that maxing out your contributions will squeeze your cash flow too tightly, but it’s easier to get in the habit of spending less if you don’t have that extra money to spend in the first place.
-It’s much harder to increasingly scale back your budget year after year to accommodate for increasing contributions.
+If you’re starting to save later in life, this is especially true.
+You might worry that maxing out your contributions will make it difficult to pay other bills, but it’s easier to get in the habit of spending less if you don’t have that extra money to spend in the first place.
+It’s much harder to cut back your budget year after year as your contributions increase.